-We have developed an alternative learning tool for engineering student to learn mathematics, on selected topic involved gradient, curl and divergence, plotting vector field and evaluating line integral across a straight line.
+This study deals with the evaluation of a learning tool, developed to help students coop with a mathematical engineering subject.
+The selected topic involved gradient, curl and divergence, plotting vector field and also evaluating line integral across a straight line, which are some sub topics from the chapter vector calculus.
 The manual calculation of these topics are already complicated, therefore with the help of this tool, student can focus more on understanding the problems.
-This study deals with the evaluation of that learning tool.
 Result from the survey shows that students are ready to use the tool in classroom.
-Result has also proven that, prospect of using learning this tool in classroom is very promising which could provide interesting learning environment.
+Nonetheless, the tool is far from perfect and there are rooms for improvement.
+Result has also proven that, prospect of using learning this tool in classroom is very promising.
 It helps increase the students' interest and understanding on the specific topic.
-The tool can also be used during their non-face to face study as a self-check.
+The tool can also be used during their independent study.
 Further study should include measuring the student achievement in tests and examination after utilizing the tool.
-As a future work, it is our intention to make this learning tool easily accessible for those taking vector calculus subject.